wangdi2014/NeoepitopePred/README.md

 **Background**

 Cancers are caused by somatically acquired alterations including single nucleotide variations (SNVs), small insertion/deletions (indels), translocations, and other types of rearrangements.
 The genes affected by these mutations may produce altered proteins, some of which may lead to the emergence of tumor-specific immunogenic epitopes.
 We developed an analytical workflow for identification of putative neoepitopes based on somatic missense mutations and gene fusions using whole genome sequencing data.
-The workflow was used to characterize the neoepitope landscape of 23 subtypes of pediatric cancer analyzed in the Pediatric Cancer Genome Project (PCGP).
+The workflow has been used to characterize neoepitope landscape of 23 subtypes of pediatric cancer in the Pediatric Cancer Genome Project (PCGP).

 **This repository contains the source code for the workflow of HLA typeing and neoepitope prediction.
 The pipelines are available for use on DNAnexus.**